senzing-garage/g2audit/README.md

 * NEWER_SCORE indicates the reported score for this record in relation to the newer entity reported by the candidate or newer result set.

 *The scores are usually only provided on data run through the Senzing software which even provides scores of records that were not matched.
-For instance in screen shot above, line 8 shows that even though the entity was split, there was still a relationship created on name and date of birth.*
+For instance in the screen shot above, line 8 shows that even though the entity was split, there was still a relationship created on name and date of birth.*